ibm-cloud-docs/vpc/file_storage_vpc_create.md

 1. The creation of mount targets is optional.
 You can skip this step if you do not want to create a mount target now.
 For more information about creating mount targets as a separate operation, see [Create a mount target](#fs-create-mount-target-ui).
 Otherwise, click **Create**.
 You can create one mount target per VPC per file share.

    - If you selected security group as the access mode, enter the information as described in the Table 2.
 This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
+This mount target supports encryption-in-transit and cross-zone mounting.

      | Field | Value |
      |-------|-------|